rikardronnkvist/Azure-T-Pot-Bicep/README.md

 # T-Pot Honeypot in Azure

-Will create a T-Pot honeypot based on Debian
+Will create a [T-Pot Honeypot](https://github.com/telekom-security/tpotce#installation) based on Debian

 # Run with Powershell
+The script will lookup a DNS-name of your choice and allow that IP to use the T-Pot administration

 ```powershell
 Connect-AzAccount

 $homeDnsNamne = "xyz.abcd.nu"